-ltem Name Description 1 Part number Controller part number.
-2 Product type Product type.
-3 Alerts and compliance General alerts and compliance information.
-4 Controller information Controller model and version.
-5 Electrical information Controller electrical requirements.
-6 MAC Address MAC address for the robot controller.
-7 Production information SN indicates the serial number.
+ltem Name Description 1 Part number 1 The controller part number is displayed.
+2 Product type The product type is displayed.
+3 Alerts and compliance General alerts and compliance information is displayed.
+4 Controller information The controller model and general electrical power supply information is displayed.
+5 MAC Address MAC address for the robot controller.
+6 Production information The following information is provided.
+SN indicates the serial number.
 Lot.
 No. indicates the lot number in the format of DDMYYFF.
 Month number 1 to 9 for January to September, X for October, Y for November, and Z for December.
 FF is reserved for internal use.
-Product origin information.
+Product origin information is displayed.

-\1.
-Refer to 1-5 Model Numbers on page 1-16 for model information.
+1. Refer to 1-5 Model Numbers on page 1-17 for model information.